 Prepayment of fees is not required.
 Students pay tuition and aircraft unitizations at the conclusion of training flights, and pay groundschool tuition at the beginning of the session.

 All flight schools in the Province British Columbia are required by law to charge the Provincial Sales Tax (7%) to all dual training flights, and they must charge both the PST and the GST (5%) to all solo training flights.
-Books are charged only GST, but pilot supplies are charged both GST and PST.
+Books and supplies are charged both GST and PST.
 Visa, MasterCard, American Express, and Debit Cards are accepted, but there is a 3% surcharge on credit card payments.

 Effective January 1, 2023, the aircraft utilization rates for Acadia College students are as follows:

 Importantly, Acadia College DOES NOT APPLY A “FUEL SURCHARGE”.
 Owing to fluctuational fuel costs, aircraft utilization rates for students are subject to change without notice.